What do you say when people ask you what you do?

 I help target market, who want result

 I help target market to achieve higher emotional benefit

-To make this easier for you here is a link to my “Craft your Captivating Introduction” worksheet that I normally only share with the clients who are in my programmes – so that you can work through it step by step.
+To make this easier for you here is a link to my “Craft your Captivating Introduction” worksheet from inside my course,, so that you can work through it step by step.

 With Love & Gratitude,

 This is very clear, Catherine, and is a good framework for me to begin that crafting.
 Thank you.